noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 ### domain modeling

+- abstractions: interfaces should be simple and elegant
+- implementations: logic should be efficient and fast
 - objects, classes, traits, and their variants
   - objects can extend the others, but are singletons or companions
   - case classes and sealed traits makes you think of types as a sets of possible values